sebhaan/geobo/README.md

 ### Bayesian Optimisation Options

-To find the optimal new sampling point, GeoBO maximises the objective (acquisition) function which is defined by the Upper Confidence Bound (UCB)
+To find the optimal new sampling point, GeoBO maximises the objective function (acquisition function) which is defined by the Upper Confidence Bound (UCB)

-$$ UCB (\mathbf { x }) = \mu ( \mathbf { x } ) + \kappa \cdot \sigma (\mathbf { x }) - \beta c(x) $$
+UCB(x) = *m*(x) + *k* *sigma*(x) - *b* *c*(x)

-with the mean value for the prediction $\mu (\mathbf{x})$, the variance $\sigma^2 ( \mathbf{x} )$, and a cost function  $c(x)$, which is defined by the cost of obtaining a measurement at the sample point $x$.
-The parameter $\kappa$ and $\gamma$ define the trade-off in exploration-to-exploitation and gain-to-cost, respectively.
+with the mean value for the prediction *m*(x), the variance *sigma*<sup>2</sup>(x), and a cost function *c*(x), which is defined by the cost of obtaining a measurement at the sample point x.
+The parameter *k* and *b* define the trade-off in exploration-to-exploitation and gain-to-cost, respectively.
 For example, maximizing the mean value can be beneficial if the goal is to sample new data at locations with high density or mineral content, and not only where the uncertainty is high.
-The parameters $\kappa$ and $\beta$ can be accordingly specified by the user in the settings yaml file.
-Moerover, the settings allow the user to choose between vertical and non-vertical drillcore; in the latter case GeoBO is optimising also dip and azimuthal angle of the  drillcore in addition to drillcore position.
+The parameters *k* and *b* can be accordingly specified by the user in the settings yaml file.
+Moreover, the settings allow the user to choose between vertical and non-vertical drillcore; in the latter case GeoBO is optimising also dip and azimuthal angle of the  drillcore in addition to drillcore position.

 ## Literature

-Sebastian Haan, Fabio Ramos, Dietmar Muller, "Multi-Objective Bayesian Optimisation and Joint Inversion for Active Sensor Fusion", Geophysics, 86(1), pp.1-78. [arXiv](https://arxiv.org/abs/2010.05386)
+Sebastian Haan, Fabio Ramos, Dietmar Muller, "Multi-Objective Bayesian Optimisation and Joint Inversion for Active Sensor Fusion", Geophysics, 86(1), pp.1-78. [arXiv Preprint](https://arxiv.org/abs/2010.05386)

 Carl Edward Rasmussen and Christopher KI Williams, Gaussian process for machine learning, MIT press, 2006.